nnichols/nnichols.github.io/_posts/2018-12-16-serious-cirrus.markdown

 Panicked, Sif stabilizes the gnome with *Spare the Dying* and hides him in a ditch.
 While moving him, Sif notices an ornate obsidian dagger with a glowing rune, and assumes that it used to belong to the soldiers, and, by extension, the villagers.
 He takes it to return, and eventually finds a quiet place to sleep for the night.

-The next morning, Sif dons a disguise and sneaks into the back of a local tavern, the **Red Rooster Inn.**
+The next morning, Sif dons a disguise and sneaks into the back of a local tavern, the **Red Rooster Inn.** The Innkeeper, an old human named Kip, is disgruntled by the outsider with no money to spend.
+Sif explains that he is trying to help the town, but Kip believes all hope is lost.
+The soldiers have been stationed in the village for almost a year, and the last time someone tried to get involved, they were beaten half to death.
+Dismayed, Sif asks if he could at least help out to earn a room to stay in for the night.
+The innkeeper directs him to the most dire and pressing work in town: clearing his basement of rats.

 [< Previous Chapter: The Alcoholic Amnesiac](https://nnichols.github.io/alcoholic-amnesiac/)